 Step 6: Investigate the buying behavior of your customers

 People drive for a nice bread.
 Droplets, however, they buy on a spur of the moment when they are at the checkout.
 By knowing where and when they make a purchasing decision, you can focus your sales efforts very specifically on your target group.
-The baker with the tasty bread has much more mouth-to-mouth advertising in the area than the maker of liquorice.

 Step 7: Set your marketing budget